sourcefranke/dice_arithmetic/README.md

 Dice Arithmetic
 ===
-This code is about computing the result of arithmetic operations based on dice throws.
+This project is about computing the result of arithmetic operations including dice rolls based on a formula string.

 Examples
 ---
-These are examples for dice formula and all their possible results:
+These are some example formulas and all their possible results:

 | Formula | Possible results |
 | :---: | --- |